-- 697. The City acknowledges its responsibility to provide safe, healthful work environments for City employees and users of City services.
+- 715. The City acknowledges its responsibility to provide safe, healthful work environments for City employees and users of City services.
 Every employee has the right to safe and healthful working conditions, including the right to functioning and effective heating, cooling, and ventilation systems in indoor workspaces.
 The City agrees to continue its Citywide safety training program to ensure, to the maximum extent possible, safe, violence-free worksites.
-Employees shall have input into the safety training programs in their respective departments. - 698.
+Employees shall have input into the safety training programs in their respective departments. - 716.
 Upon request of the Union, Departments will meet with the Union to discuss and address safety concerns relating to facilities or other spaces where employees are assigned to work while the facility or space is open to the public.
-These discussions may include proposals to provide cellular phones, personal alarm devices, additional security personnel, security escorts to and from public transportation depots and parking facilities during and proximate to the workday, and/or other options where appropriate. - 699.
+These discussions may include proposals to provide cellular phones, personal alarm devices, additional security personnel, security escorts to and from public transportation depots and parking facilities during and proximate to the workday, and/or other options where appropriate. - 717.
 The City agrees to maintain and regularly update its Illness and Injury Prevention Program, which may include training programs for designated Departmental in-house safety officers.
-Departmental in-house safety officers shall be encouraged to seek input from the Joint SEIU Labor-Management Occupational Health and Safety and Workers' Compensation Committee, as defined in paragraph 710, if available. - 700.
-Where the employee has a good faith belief that a work assignment presents health and safety risks outside those normally associated with the work, the employee may refuse to begin or continue a work assignment. - 701.
+Departmental in-house safety officers shall be encouraged to seek input from the Joint SEIU Labor-Management Occupational Health and Safety and Workers' Compensation Committee, as defined in paragraph 729, if available. - 718.
+Where the employee has a good faith belief that a work assignment presents health and safety risks outside those normally associated with the work, the employee may refuse to begin or continue a work assignment. - 719.
 When in such a case an employee declines to begin or continue a work assignment, the employee shall notify the in-house safety officer of the situation.
 The in-house safety officer shall promptly investigate the complaint.
-While the employee is awaiting the arrival of the in-house officer, and until the officer has made a determination of the safety, the employee shall not be required to perform the disputed assignment. - 702.
+While the employee is awaiting the arrival of the in-house officer, and until the officer has made a determination of the safety, the employee shall not be required to perform the disputed assignment.
+The City shall post in all areas where notices are regularly posted the name and contact information of the safety officer and update as necessary via e-mail if the safety officer changes. - 720.
 If the safety officer determines that the complaint is valid, that decision shall override the "departmental" management decisions, including abatement procedures or employee reassignments.
 If, after investigation, the in-house officer determines that the work assignment does not present an unsafe condition, the officer shall notify the employee.
-The employee shall then have the following options: - 1. continue the work in reliance on the decision; - 2. request a re-assignment, which shall not be unreasonably denied; or - 3. continue to refuse the work assignment. - 703.
+The employee shall then have the following options: - 1. continue the work in reliance on the decision; - 2. request a re-assignment, which shall not be unreasonably denied; or - 3. continue to refuse the work assignment. - 721.
 If the employee elects option three, the employee shall not be paid unless the employee executes an agreement that if it is ultimately determined that the complaint was invalid, the money shall be repaid to the City.
 If it is ultimately determined that the employee's complaint was valid, and the employee has not elected to be paid, the employee shall be made whole for all lost wages and benefits.